studio1902/statamic-peak/README.md

  Statamic Peak is an opinionated starter kit for all your Statamic sites.
 It's design agnostic but comes bundled with tools like Tailwind and AlpineJS.
 Peak features a block rich collection of starter templates, fieldsets, blueprints, configuration and more to get you started on your client site straight away without having to copy / paste all the basics every time.

+## Work in progress
+Statamic Peak is work in progress.
+I'm currently ripping all the goodies from all the sites I made and bundling them together in this starter kit for v3.
+I still need to add and document.

 ## Features
 - [Tailwind](https://tailwindcss.com) as a CSS framework.
 - Tailwind Custom Forms (with configuration).